 The Mars Hydro TS1000 is a dimmable full spectrum LED Grow Light with a simple design and minimal components.
 The cost-efficient design offers growers an incredible light at an amazing price.
 We recommend it to cover a 2’ x 2’ area.
 In a standard 4’ x 4’ grow tent you could run up to 4 of these lights.
 One of the advantages is that you can start with one or two and add additional lights when your budget permits.
 Perfect for small spaces, the TS1000 has an ideal flowering distance of only 18” above the canopy.

-The TS1000 draws 150 watts and has a photon efficiency of 1.7umol per watt.
+The TS1000 draws 150 watts and has a photon efficiency of 1.9µmol per watt.
 That is an amazing photon efficiency for a light in this price range.
-It boasts a purchase cost of only $0.50/umol, which makes it the most cost-efficient light that we recommend and one of the most cost-efficient grow light options that exist.
-Dr Photon’s harvest expectations for one of these lights is about 155 grams or 5.5 ounces.
+It boasts a purchase cost of less than $0.50/µmol, which makes it one of the most cost-efficient LED grow light options that exist.
+Our harvest expectations for one of these lights is about 128-185 grams or 4.6-6.6 ounces.

 Mars Hydro TSL2000